yuyichao/explore/julia/new_gc/new_gc.md

 be able to skip sweeping a page completely if we don't need to write anything to the page.

-For a page in the free list, this happens if we already have the free list in place (i.e. we haven't allocated anything) and all the live objects are old (i.e. we don't need to clear the marked bit).
+For a page in the free list, this happens if all the free cells are already in the free list (i.e. we haven't allocated anything and there's no new free cells) and all the live objects are old (i.e. we don't need to clear the marked bit).

 The other case is if the page will not be in the freelist at all, i.e. if the whole page is free.
 As mentioned above, one thing to be careful for this case